formkit/docs-content/inputs/toggle.md

 ## Icons

-Using the `thumb-icon` prop, you can insert an icon into the `thumb` section of the `toggle` input.
-The `thumb-icon` prop accepts a string that will be passed to FormKit's [icon plugin](/plugins/icons).
+The `thumb-icon` prop allows you to insert an icon into the `thumb` section of the `toggle` input.
+This prop accepts a string that's passed to FormKit's [icon plugin](/plugins/icons).

 <example
 name="Toggle"